 - National Ethics Committee (NEC): Review of clinical trial applications and provision of opinions on ethical aspects of clinical trials.

-The regulatory process for obtaining clinical trial authorization illustrated below:
+The regulatory process for obtaining clinical trial authorization is illustrated below:

 “In Russia, clinical trial sponsors will be dealing with competent and motivated English-speaking investigators.”